ABS: Asset Backed Securities

 The different types of ABS

-For example, if the vehicle or SPV buys mortgage loans from banks, the ABS will be transformed into MBS or Mortgage Backed Securities, whether they are Residential Mortgage Backed Securities (RMBS) or Commercial Mortgage Backed Securities (CMBS).
+For example, when a SPV buys mortgage loans from banks, the ABS are classified as Mortgage Backed Securities (MBS), which may be Residential Mortgage Backed Securities (RMBS) or Commercial Mortgage Backed Securities (CMBS).

-We also have the whole series of CDOs or Collateralized Debt Obligations in which we find the purchase by the SPV of consumer loans (CLO or Collateralized Loan Obligation) or bond portfolios (CBO or Collateralized Bond Obligation) for example.
+We also have the whole series of Collateralized Debt Obligations (CDOs), in which the SPV acquires portfolios such as corporate or consumer loans (CLO or Collateralized Loan Obligation) or bond portfolios (CBO or Collateralized Bond Obligation).